digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
 Only you have the goodliest view of this sweet spot, Some fainter gleamings o'er his book:
 Who had power to make me sick of joy and pain;
-Clasp'd like a milk-white lamb that bleats For man's protection.
+Clasp'd like a milk-white lamb that bleats for man's protection.
 ```

 ```